 Most of the activities on the Gili Islands revolve around the water.
 You can go for a swim, kayak, dive or snorkel.
 Other activities include cooking school, yoga classes, day spas and lots of boat trips.

 The islands are very close together and you can easily island hop between the three – however each island very much has its own personality.
-Pick from one of these Top Hotels in Gili Islands to enjoy comfort in the laps of luxury.

 - Gili Trawangan – The most popular and most developed island is jammed packed full of international tourists and is well known for being a party island, but is home to stunning beaches and diving options.
 Click here for top hotels in Gili Trawangan at lowest rates.

 Things to do in Lombok